-Manual Labours is a research project exploring physical and emotional relationships to work, initiated by Jenny Richards and Sophie Hope.
-This project reconsiders current time-based structures of work (when does work start and end?) and reasserts the significance of the physical (manual) aspect of immaterial, affective and emotional labour.
+Manual Labours is a practice-based research project exploring physical and emotional relationships to work, initiated by Jenny Richards and Sophie Hope.

 Jenny Richards’ research focuses on the politics of work, health and the body developed through collaborative and collective practice.
 She is a doctoral candidate on the KTD programme at Konstfack and KTH.
 Her project ‘Against the Outsourced Body’ examines the effect and resistance to the expansion of commercialized, individualized and outsourced care.
 She has previously been co-director of Konsthall C, Stockholm where together with Anna Ahlstrand and Jens Strandberg they developed Home Works, an exhibition programme exploring the politics of domestic work and the home.
 Following this she worked at the art space Marabouparken Konsthall developing the two year exhibition programme Acts of Self Ruin.
 Alongside Manual Labours she collaborates with Johnny Chang on developing the platform ‘Gathering Against’ an online and physical tool library which gathers against individualised modes of cultural and political production, broadening access to tools and resources for collective practices.